elsensoy/cara-dev/README.md

 These constraints are mirrored during RL training so that real-world safety does not surprise the policy.

 ---
+### Health Monitor

+The Health Monitor should act as the "Whistleblower."
+It doesn't move the servos itself; it publishes a "distress signal" that other nodes listen to.

+**Health Node:** Notices the Orin Nano is at 75°C. It publishes String: "critical" to /cara/homeostasis_status.

+**Head Node:** Sees the "critical" status and immediately triggers the "Sad/Tired" expression (drooping ears).

+**Body Node (Motion):** Sees the "critical" status and switches the RL policy to a "Low Energy Mode" or a sitting position to let the Jetson cool down.

 ## 8. Emotional Locomotion (What Makes Cara Different)

 Locomotion is not isolated from Cara’s affective system.